nph278/pixelize/README.md

 You can create a new game with `npx degit nph278/pixelize-template game-name`, then running `npm i` in that directory.

+You can start developing with "npm run dev", and you can create a production build with "npm run build".

 ## Updating

 The game updates by calling `game.update`, then clears the screen, then `game.draw`.